Q: How do I know that I am eligible for internship?

 A: Students must be accepted into the college at the time of application, possess an overall 2.5 GPA, as well as a 2.5 GPA in professional preparation, and specialization.
 Eligibility for internship is also outlined on the Clinical and Field Experiences website in the Student Teaching Handbook: A Guide for Internship and Clinical Practice.
 Please refer to your specific program requirements in the university catalog.

 Q: How will I receive information and updates about my internship?

 A: You are required to have an active Knights’ Email address in order to receive updated internship information.
-We will also post updates to our Clinical Experiences Facebook page.
-The most important source of information is the Clinical Experiences website, which is regularly updated with essential information about internships.
+We will also post updates to our Clinical and Field Experiences Facebook page.
+The most important source of information is the Clinical and Field Experiences website, which is regularly updated with essential information about internships.

 Q: How can I access the Student Teaching Handbook and why do I need it?

 A: The Student Teaching Handbook: A Guide for Field Experiences and Clinical Practice can be accessed online at Clinical and Field Experiences Website’s homepage by clicking on the "Student Handbook" tab on the left-hand side.
 The handbook contains the necessary information (e.g. forms, roles, responsibilities, assessment and evaluation) for you to successfully complete your internship and is required reading for the internship.

 Q: How can I find out about orientations for Internships I and II?